iceteaSA/HyperTizen/README.md

 - Converts 10-bit RGB to NV12 format for FlatBuffers transmission
 - Supports both Tizen 6 and Tizen 7+ API variants
 - Requires hardware testing to verify color accuracy and coordinate mapping
+- Pretty bad performance, but it works!
+Sorta.
+Basically takes the dominant color on the screen.
+And flickering.

 **⚠️ Other Capture Methods**: T8SDK and T7SDK remain as scaffolding (not yet implemented)